 Customer relationship management tools (CRM) are more robust options for keeping track of clients.
 A dedicated CRM is customizable, tracks client contacts and manages the business activity with each client.
 For example, a CRM can tell you which stage in the deal you’re at with every client.

 Salesforce and Microsoft Dynamics are the largest CRM providers.
 But, small business owners may also want to look at smaller providers like Zoho or Insightly.
 Some CRMs may offer more features than you may use in your business.
 So, you should consider both your budget and expected needs when choosing a CRM.

 Keep client work separate through a file system

 An unorganized file system can lead to work getting lost or sent to the wrong client.
 End these risks by setting up a clearly labeled file system.
 A physical or digital will work, but make sure it’s easy to figure out.
 Choosing separate files or folders for each client is helpful.
 Then, create tabs or sub-folders as needed for individual projects.

 A sharp memory isn’t enough when you’re juggling many clients.
 Instead, set these dates in a calendar like Microsoft Outlook or Google Calendar.
 When adding an event to the calendar, add the name of the client to the event details or a client-specific prefix to the event name.
 This tip makes it easy to search for meetings or plan for meetings with a particular client.

 Streamline client email correspondence through filters and labels

 For example, you can have the email automatically sent to a specific folder designated for that client.
 Or, you color-code emails from a particular client.
-This lets you quickly eye an email and assess its priority without evening opening it.
+Pre-defined rules for incoming email lets you quickly eye an email and assess its priority without evening opening it.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.